first-try-software/manufacturable/README.md

     $ gem install manufacturable

-If you are using Manufacturable with Rails, you'll need an initializer to tell manufacturable where the classes are so they can be autoloaded.
+If you are using Manufacturable with Rails, you'll need an initializer to tell manufacturable where the classes are, so they can be autoloaded.

 ```ruby
 Manufacturable.config do |config|